ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The attacker can build erroneous associations between node identifiers and group members' authentication credentials.

-On the other hand, as long as the security protocol used in the group ensures source authentication of messages (e.g., by means of signatures), the KDC is not able to impersonate group members since it does now own their private keys.
+On the other hand, as long as the security protocol used in the group ensures source authentication of messages (e.g., by means of signatures), the KDC is not able to impersonate group members since it does not have their private keys.

 Further security considerations are specific of the communication and security protocols used in the group, and thus have to be provided by those protocols and complemented by the application profiles of this specification using them.